 When the catheter is in, it will either be capped or attached to a collection unit called an Atrium®.
 It allows the fluid to drain continuously.
 The catheter is usually detached from the Atrium a day or so after it’s placed.

 A bandage will be placed over the catheter where it comes out of your skin.
 You might have another bandage over the second incision made when the catheter was placed.
-An adult must take you home after the procedure.
-It you do not have someone to take you home, the procedure will have to be rescheduled.Back to top
+You must have someone 18 years or older take you home after the procedure.
+It you don’t have someone to take you home, the procedure will have to be rescheduled.Back to top

 Caring for Your PleurX Drainage Catheter

 You will need to drain the fluid from your chest every other day or as directed by your doctor.
 To drain the fluid, you will attach the catheter to a vacuum bottle.
 The vacuum pulls the fluid from your chest into the bottle.
-It is possible to drain up to 1 liter (1,000 mL) a day.
+It is possible to drain up to 1,000 mL.
 Your doctor will tell you what the drainage should look like and the amount you can expect.
 If you have pain when you drain the catheter, take your pain medication as directed by your doctor 30 minutes before you drain it.

 Gather the supplies:

 - 1 Drainage Kit, which includes:

 - A vacuum bottle (500 mL or 1,000 mL)